SimonTheLeg/konf-go/Readme.md

 This includes setting an environment variable, which affects us because we want to set `$KUBECONFIG`.
 The way we work around this "limitation" is by using a zsh/bash function that executes our binary and then sets `$KUBECONFIG` to the output of `konf-go`.
 With this trick we are able to set `$KUBECONFIG` and can make this project work.
 Since only the result of stdout will be captured by the zsh/bash-func, we can still communicate normally with the user by using stderr.

+### Upgrading spf13/cobra

+Special care should be taken before upgrading the cobra package.
+This is due to the fact that in `completion.go` we use the standard completion from the library and then apply some string insertions at certain positions.
+As a result, before any upgrade of the package, it should be checked whether the GenXYZCompletion funcs from cobra have changed.
+Unfortunately I was not able to find a more elegant solution, so for now we just have to be vigilant when upgrading the dependency.

 ## Contributing